uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [The Harbourfront Centre](http://www.harbourfrontcentre.com)

 Just steps to the south of the Roundhouse park awaits a smorgasbord of free artistic offerings spread along Toronto's waterfront.
-Two free art galleries, a winter skating rink and summer artisan markets make this area worth a visit at anytime of the year.
-It's easily reachable by foot from Union
+Two free art galleries, a winter skating rink and summer artisan markets make this area worth a visit at any time of the year.
+It's easily reachable by foot from Union Station or more directly by the 510 Spadina or 509 Harbourfront streetcar lines.

 ### [Toronto Islands](http://www.torontoisland.com)